 In the Form’s field settings, there’s an option to make the fields visible depending on whether the user is logged in to the Account or not.
 It means that the User can change the information, which belongs only to his account, not to other users’ ones.

-After the Form’s fields are done, locate the Pre-set form field values and enable it.
+After the Form’s fields are done, locate the Pre-set form field values and tick the checkbox.
 Then, go ahead and fulfill the settings below.

 Here, where the dropdown list is located, are the default WP User’s fields, which could be used for overwriting.